 When you wish to apply for a show that is already closed, you have the option of applying for the waitlist.
 You would apply in the same fashion as you normally would for a show.
 You need to send in the signed application and on the application, you need to write "waitlist" next to the closed show.

 WHEN WILL I HEAR ABOUT ANY SHOWS THAT I AM WAITLISTED FOR?

 You most likely will not know if you are accepted until the week of the show.
 However, in some rare cases we are able to pull as early as 30 days prior to the show due to cancellations.
 Please keep this in mind when applying to the waitlist.
 The reason for this policy is we generally will not know if additional spaces are available until we have laid out the show and factored in any cancellations we have received.
 We suggest that if you are on the waitlist for a show to contact us at the beginning of the week preceding the show.
-Please advise us what the latest date we can contact you is in order for you to feasibly get ready, as well as, a contact number.
+Please advise us of the latest date we can contact you in order for you to feasibly get ready.
+Also advise us of the best number to contact you.
 You will be notified after the show is laid out if we have the space for you to participate.

 HOW LONG BEFORE I KNOW IF I'M ACCEPTED INTO A SHOW?